NOTE: The itinerary gives “suggestions” for your visit. All tour times and lodging facilities should be verified in advance.

 Be sure not to miss Sawnee Mountain and its beautiful view at Indian Seats.

 Soothe the soul!
-Depart Cumming/Forsyth for the quick drive to the neighboring city of Alpharetta to enjoy the epitome of leisure at one of the many well-appointed spas.
-With a full range of services, products and expert staff to offer relaxation and results, you’re sure to feel dazzling!
-But before you head to dinner…
+Depart Cumming/Forsyth for the quick drive to the neighboring city of Alpharetta to enjoy the epitome of leisure at one of the many luxurious spas.
+With a full range of soothing services, products and expert staff to offer relaxation and results, you’re sure to feel rejuvenated!

-Shop, dine, party or play….anything is possible at the all-new American Girl Boutique and Bistro in North Point Mall.
-That’s because every day is a celebration—whether you’re shopping for a new doll, stopping for an afternoon snack at the Bistro or indulging at the dessert counter with seats for dolls.
-It’s fun, fabulous, and all about girls!
+Shop, dine, party or play….anything is possible at Georgia’s only American Girl Boutique and Bistro in North Point Mall.
+That’s because every day is a celebration—whether you’re shopping for a new doll, stopping for an afternoon snack at the Bistro or indulging in the banana split at the dessert counter with seats for dolls.

-Please your palate!
-Appease your appetite for dinner in one of Alpharetta’s over 200 restaurants.
-Let your taste buds be your tour guide as you choose from upscale gourmet dining to cozy cafes to familiar chains—Alpharetta has it all.
+Appease your appetite for dinner at one of Alpharetta’s 175 dining options.
+Let your taste buds be your guide as you choose from chef-driven concepts to locally-owned eateries to familiar chains—with so much to choose from, Alpharetta is an epicurean’s dream.

-When the day ends, retire to one of our 23 modern yet affordable hotels.
-From ritzy to relaxed, our hotels are centrally located and convenient to shopping and dining.
-Many offer spacious suites and all have interior stairwells and indoor corridors.
+When the day ends, retire to one of our 23 modern and affordable hotels.
+From ritzy to relaxed, all hotels offer free parking and are convenient to Alpharetta’s attractions, shopping and dining.
+Many offer spacious suites, complimentary breakfast and internet.

 Rise and shine!
-Get your motor running with a complimentary breakfast—offered at many of the Alpharetta hotels.
-Then drop by the Alpharetta Welcome Center in the heart of downtown for a glimpse into the charm and vitality of the city.
-Pick up a local Calendar of Events to find out what’s happening in town.
-The Welcome Center is the best source of information on nearly all that the area has to offer.
+Get your motor running with the complimentary breakfast—offered at many of the Alpharetta hotels.
+Then drop by the Alpharetta Welcome Center in the heart of downtown to find out about special events happening in town during your stay.

 You’ll want to arrive in Roswell by 1:00 P.M. to tour the 640-acre historic district.
 Filled with Civil War history and antebellum homes.
 Historic Bulloch Hall, home of President Theodore Roosevelt’s mother, Mittie Bulloch, Archibald Smith Plantation Home, a farmhouse filled with over 14,000 artifacts belonging to the original family, and antebellum Barrington Hall with history of the Roswell Mills await your discovery.